murphyne/unity-answers-anonymous/README.md

 ## Installation

 To use userscripts you need to install a userscript manager.
-To choose the manager for your browser and platform see the page:
+To choose the manager for your browser and platform, see the page:
 [Userscript Beginners HOWTO](https://openuserjs.org/about/Userscript-Beginners-HOWTO#how-do-i-get-going-)

-Once you've installed the manager click “Install from GitHub” to preview and install the script.
+Once you've installed the manager, click “Install from GitHub” to preview and install the script.
 [Install from GitHub](https://github.com/murphyne/unity-answers-anonymous/releases/latest/download/no-anonymous.user.js)